techidaily/site-sim-unlock/source/_posts/in-2024-top-11-free-apps-to-check-imei-on-honor-90-lite-phones-by-drfone-android.md

 For this reason, we saw it fit to compile a list of the best Android and iOS apps that allow you to easily do an IMEI check.
 Those apps are listed below.

-## Part 1: Top 6 Android Apps to Check your IMEI Number

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaGNHfAT92w?si=bvHo1iYK2JBIPtRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Top 6 Android Apps to Check your IMEI Number

 ### 1\.
 IMEI info